Passing gas typically stops in a complete bowel obstruction but may still occur in partial blockages.

 Treatment Implications Based on Gas Passage Ability

-The ability or inability to pass gas influences treatment urgency and approach:
+The ability or inability to pass gas influences treatment urgency and approach.
+It helps doctors decide how closely to monitor the patient and whether emergency intervention may be needed.

 No Gas Passage – Emergency Intervention Needed

-- NPO Status: Nothing by mouth to rest bowels.
+- NPO Status: Nothing by mouth to rest the bowels and prevent more buildup.

 Some Gas Passing – Conservative Management Possible